Pterapherapteryx

-Pterapherapteryx is a monotypic moth genus in the family Geometridae erected by John Curtis in 1825.
+Pterapherapteryx is a monotypic genus of moth in the family Geometridae erected by John Curtis in 1825.
 Its only species, Pterapherapteryx sexalata, the small seraphim, was first described by Anders Jahan Retzius in 1783.
 It is found in central and northern Europe and south-east Russia.

 The wingspan is 22–26 mm.
 The ground colour of the forewings is pale grey.
 They have dark grey crosslines. and two central bands: one in the basal field and one in the marginal field.
 The hindwings are unmarked pale grey or whitish.